cetmix/oca-interface-github/README.md

 <!-- /!\ do not modify above this line -->

-# interface-github
+# Tools for GitHub repo management

-TODO: add repo description.
+Manage GitHub repos directly from Odoo

 <!-- /!\ do not modify below this line -->